 Even the scheme of the deciduous forest ecosystem (► Fig. C-13) is by no means universally valid.
 Various deviations occur, so that examples must be given below because of their great importance.

 Almost all forest trees and most herbaceous plant species (except the Brassicaceae), but especially the Ericaceae and orchids, form a mycorrhiza with fungi, which functionally can be understood as a strong extension and fanning out of the root system.
 This facilitates the uptake of mineral nutrients from humus-rich soils.
 The mycorrhizal fungi are also able to supply their host plants with organic substances.
-This is proven by holosaprophytes among orchids (Neottia, Corallorhiza and others), pyrolaceae (Monotropa and others) and other families.
+This is proven by holosaprophytes among orchids (Neottia, Corallorhiza and others), Pyrolaceae (Monotropa and others) and other families.
 In addition, there are certainly hormonal effects.
 Whether the mycorrhizal fungi also supply organic compounds to the forest trees and the Ericaceae has probably not yet been proven, but could be possible in stands on extremely poor sands with a layer of raw humus.
 In this case, the short cycle would be even more shortened because the litter does not need to be mineralized.

-A particularly strange case of an ecosystem without producers was discovered in the dune area of the Namib Mist Desert: The organic mass, which is a prerequisite for the material cycle, is blown into this almost vegetationless dune area by the wind from the neighbouring areas and accumulates on the leeward slope of the dunes or in sandy depressions.
+A particularly strange case of an ecosystem without producers was discovered in the dune area of the Namib Mist Desert: The organic mass, which is a prerequisite for the material cycle, is blown into this almost vegetationless dune area by the wind from the neighbouring or distant areas and accumulates on the leeward slope of the dunes or in sandy depressions.
 It serves as food for the saprophages (beetle species and others), these are eaten by small predators (reptiles and others), which in turn are the food of larger predators.
 In this way, a rich animal life with very strange adaptations to life in the mobile sand has developed even without plants, that is, an open ecosystem without producers.

 12 The importance of fire for ecosystems